 ANZ 231 Historical Perspectives: Horses & Humans 3 Cr

-This introductory course examines the relationship between horrses and humans in the physical world, as well as the psychological world.
+An introductory course examining the relationship between horses and humans in the physical world, as well as the psychological world.
 We investigate the relationship from a historical perspective.
 We assess the evolving relationship by asking two main questions: 1) What was the process of this evolution? and 2) How does that process inform our contemporary relationship with horses?
 Prerequisite: ANZ 108.
 Fall semester.

 ANZ 233 Basic Equine Skills 2 Cr